-did doubt its constitutional power to impose such liability in order to oblige municipalities to control the conduct of others.
-Id., at 665-683.
-We found that, because of these doubts, Congress chose not to create such obligations in § 1983.
-Recognizing that this would be the effect of a federal law of respondent superior, we concluded that § 1983 could not be interpreted to incorporate doctrines of vicarious liability.
+order to oblige municipalities to control the conduct of others.
+Id., at 665-683.7 We found that, because of these doubts, Congress chose not to create such obligations in § 1983.
+Recognizing that this would be the effect of a federal law of respondeat superior, we concluded that § 1983 could not be interpreted to incorporate doctrines of vicarious liability.
 Id., at 692-694, and n.
 57.

-The conclusion that tortious conduct, to be the basis for municipal liability under § 1983, must be pursuant to a municipality's "official policy" is contained in this discussion.
+The holding that tortious conduct, to be the basis for municipal liability under § 1983, must be pursuant to a municipality's "official policy" is contained in this discussion.
 The "official policy" requirement was intended to distinguish acts of the municipality from acts of employees of the municipality, and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible.
-"Monell reasoned that recovery from a municipality is
+Monell held that recovery from a municipality is

-Thus, our statement of the conclusion juxtaposes the policy requirement with imposing liability on the basis of respondent superior.
+Thus, our statement of the holding juxtaposes the policy requirement with imposing liability on the basis of respondent superior:

-This legislative history is discussed at length in Monell and need only be summarized here.
+^{&#}x27;This legislative history is discussed at length in Monell and need only be summarized here.
 The distinction between imposing liability on municipalities for their own violations and imposing liability to force municipalities to prevent violations by others was made by members of the House of Representatives who successfully opposed the "Sherman amendment" to the Civil Rights Act of 1871, 17 Stat.
 13, the precursor of § 1983.
 The Sherman amendment sought to impose civil liability on municipalities for damage done to the person or property of its inhabitants by private persons "riotously and tumultuously assembled."
 Cong.
 Globe 42d Cong., 1st Sess., 749 (1871) (quoted in Monell, 436 U.S., at 664).
 Opponents of the amendment argued that, in effect, it imposed an obligation on local governments to keep the peace, and that the Federal Government could not constitutionally require local governments to keep the peace if state law did not.
 This argument succeeded in blocking passage of the amendment.
 However, even the opponents of the Sherman amendment recognized Congress' power to impose civil liability on a local government already obligated to keep the peace by state law if that government failed to do so and thereby violated the Fourteenth Amendment.
 See 436 U.S., at 665-683.

 [&]quot;We conclude, therefore, that a local government may not be sued under § 1983 for an injury inflicted solely by its employees or agents.
-Instead, it is when execution of a government's policy . . . whether made by its lawlimited to acts that are, properly speaking, acts "of the municipality"-that is, acts which the municipality has officially sanctioned or ordered.
+Instead, it is when execution of a government's policy . . . whether made by its law-makers or by those whose acts or edicts may fairly be said to represent limited to acts that are, properly speaking, acts "of the municipality"-that is, acts which the municipality has officially sanctioned or ordered.